amithm7/webext-open-player/README.md

 ### 2. Get the Extension

-Install extension from [Mozilla Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/open-in-player/) if not already.
+- FireFox: Install extension from [Mozilla Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/open-in-player/) if not already.
+- Chromium Browsers: Download this repo and load unpacked from and point to the `src` directory here.

 ### 3. Setup